ilya-shevtsov/Kotlin-Navigation-Project/README.md

 ## 4. Editing fragments

-After that go to the code section of the main_activity xml and add the constraints for the fragment.
-Add the following code to the bottom of fragment code:
+After that navigate to the code section of the Main Activity XML file and add the constraints.
+To do so, add the following code to the bottom of Fragment Container View code:

 ```Kotlin
 app:layout_constraintBottom_toBottomOf="parent"